mhaugrud/msumcspy/_sources/Functions/thinkcspyExercises.rst

 .. question:: functions_ex_2

    Write a program to draw this using the drawSquare function.
 Assume the innermost square is 20 units per side, and each successive square is 20 units bigger, per side, than the one inside it.
+(Notice that the turtle has already moved away from the ending point of the last square when the program ends.)

    .. image:: Figures/nested_squares.png